highcharts-for-python/highcharts-gantt/docs/using.rst

 Standard Methods
 =======================================

-Every single object supported by the Highcharts Gantt API corresponds to a Python class in **Highcharts Gantt for Python**.
+Every single object supported by the Highcharts JavaScript API corresponds to a Python class in **Highcharts Gantt for Python**.
 You can find the complete list in our comprehensive :doc:`Highcharts Gantt for Python API Reference <api>`.

 These classes generally inherit from the :class:`HighchartsMeta <highcharts_gantt.metaclasses.HighchartsMeta>` metaclass, which